Rabbi Darren Levine

 Darren has served the Jewish Community Project in Lower Manhattan and Temple Shaaray Tefila in New York City.
 He’s done international relief work in Israel and Africa, served a High Holiday pulpit in South Africa, worked for over 10 years as Jewish Camps for the Reform Movement and served as a Chaplain in the US Army.

-He writes a blog for Beliefnet.com, hosts a regular podcast, and his book, “Positive Judaism: A Rabbi’s Guide to Wellbeing and Happiness” will be published by Behrman House and available in the Fall of 2019.
+He hosts a regular podcast, and his book, “Positive Judaism: A Rabbi’s Guide to Wellbeing and Happiness” is available wherever books are sold.

 His academic and pastoral interests rest at the intersection of psychology and religion and moral education.
 With a pastoral and academic expertise in childhood grief, he regularly counsels children who have experienced the recent loss of a parent or close loved one.
 Darren is the Maccabi Team USA Rabbi and has been involved in Jewish Pride Through Sports since 1988.
 A native of California, Darren is a graduate of University of California, Santa Cruz.